-In Spain the pension reform is implemented in 2011 with the first measures entering in office in 2013.
+In Spain, the pension reform is implemented in 2011 with the first measures entering in office in 2013.
 The Reform increased the retirement age from 65 to 67 years, while early retirement was delayed from 61 to 63 years.
 Moreover, the number of years required to reach the 100% of the reference wage increased from 35 to 37 years of contribution.

-borrowing costs, fiscal consolidation entered the policy agenda of some non-European economies as well.
-In the United States the fear for the sustainability of the public debt - and the downgrade of the US government bonds by S&P for the first time in history - was the main motivation behind the adoption of the measures included in the Budget Control Act approved in 2011 and the ensuing debate over the "Fiscal Cliff".
-In the web-appendix, we analyze these fiscal consolidation actions country by country.
-In the next section we show, using the example of Portugal, how we measure the fiscal plans adopted by each country, how we classify them as tax-based or expenditure-based and how we account for their changes over time.
+downgrade of the US government bonds by S&P for the first time in history - was the main motivation behind the adoption of the measures included in the Budget Control Act approved in 2011 and the ensuing debate over the "Fiscal Cliff".
+In the Web Appendix, we analyze these fiscal consolidation actions country by country.
+In the next section we show, using the example of Portugal, how we measure the fiscal plans adopted by each country, how we classify them as TB or EB, and how we account for their changes over time.

-Eventually, in 2013, the year our analysis stops, the intensity of the fiscal consolidation effort decreased almost everywhere in Europe - in part because some countries, such as Italy, Ireland and Portugal, were able to exit the Excessive Deficit Procedure, in part because Mario Draghi's famous words, "We will do whatever it takes", resulted in a significant reduction in borrowing costs and alleviated the risk of a debt crisis.
+Eventually, in 2013, the year our analysis stops, the intensity of the fiscal consolidation effort decreased almost everywhere in Europe - in part because some countries, such as Italy, Ireland, and Portugal, were able to exit the Excessive Deficit Procedure, in part because Mario Draghi's famous words, "We will do whatever it takes", resulted in a significant reduction in borrowing costs and alleviated the risk of a debt crisis.

-3. FISCAL CONSOLIDATIONS IN 2009-2013
+3. FISCAL CONSOLIDATIONS IN 2009-13